← Glossary

 A Digital Foundation is the underlying technical infrastructure that determines a business's visibility, security, and deliverability.
 It is the "chassis" of your online presence, if the foundation is cracked with poor code, badly managed GBP, missing security protocols, or broken DNS, no amount of marketing or pretty pictures will make the business successful.

 In the same way a house cannot stand on shifting sand, a website cannot perform on a weak foundation.
-Most web designers focus only on the curb appeal only; the colors, the photos, and the logo.
+Most web designers focus only on the curb appeal, the colors, the photos, and the logo.

-A professional-grade Digital Foundation consists of four critical pillars:
+Beyond those cornerstones, a professional-grade Digital Foundation consists of additional critical pillars.

 The Symptom of a Failed Foundation